Justin Baldoni’s lawyer says newly released video footage ‘refutes’ Blake Lively’s claims of on-set harassment

 The video released is nearly 10 minutes of footage during which Lively and Baldoni are seen filming for a slow dance montage that is referenced in both Lively’s initial complaint with the California Civil Rights Department and a later lawsuit, in which she cited specific instances of what she characterized as inappropriate behavior by Baldoni.

-Lively claimed in her December 21 complaint that Baldoni “leaned forward and slowly dragged his lips from her ear and down her neck as he said, ‘it smells so good,’” a comment she characterized as not “remotely in character, or based on any dialogue in the script.”
-Lively formally sued Baldoni for sexual harassment on December 31, filing a civil suit with the Southern District of New York, CNN confirmed at the time.
+Lively claimed in her December 31 sexual harassment lawsuit against Baldoni that he “leaned forward and slowly dragged his lips from her ear and down her neck as he said, ‘it smells so good,’” a comment the complaint described as not “remotely in character, or based on any dialogue in the script.”

 In the video, Lively and Baldoni are seen slow dancing on a busy set with extras surrounding them.
 They can be heard speaking to each other about how to portray the intimate parts of the scene, with Lively telling Baldoni she thinks it’s more “romantic” for them to appear to be talking instead of kissing.